 Our large display driver IC business achieved several milestones from 2019.
 For example, we successfully added 12-inch fabs into the pool of our foundry capacity for our large display driver ICs to ease the capacity shortage of 8" foundry where the vast majority of large panel driver ICs are fabricated.
-On high-end TV, Himax outpaced peers to lead the mass production of customized high-speed point-to-point (P2P) transmission using embedded panel intra interface such as iSP, CHPI, USI-T, CMPI, CEDS and CSPI for 4K TVs and developed a 2-in-1 COF driver to meet the requirements of high channel count and heat dissipation for 8K TV.
-On gaming monitor, we have high frame rate and high driving driver to meet various resolutions needs and frame rates such as UHD 165Hz, QHD 240Hz, FHD 360Hz, etc. We also successfully developed low power consumption driver applied in low power monitor to satisfied Energy Star 8.0 and even Energy Star 9.0.
-Lastly, our P2P driver and TCON ICs with 13.3" FHD can meet Intel 1W project requirement.
+On high-end TV, Himax outpaced peers to lead the mass production of customized high-speed point-to-point (P2P) transmission using embedded panel intra interface such as iSP, CHPI, USI-T, CMPI, CEDS and CSPI for 4K TVs and 8K TV.
+On gaming monitor, we have high frame rate and high driving driver to meet various resolutions needs and frame rates such as UHD 240Hz, QHD 360Hz, FHD 480Hz, etc. We also successfully developed low power consumption driver applied in low power monitor to satisfied Energy Star 9.0.
+Lastly, our P2P driver and TCON ICs with 13.3" FHD can meet Intel 1W project requirements.

-We also made tremendous progress in TCON product lines in 2021.
-UHD TV penetration rate is larger than 60% since 2021, and we developed competitive UHD TV TCON to seize this market.
-Himax UHD TV TCON has mass production at all major China LCD makers and the revenues has double growth in 2021.
-We also provide gaming TCON for the new QHD 240Hz and UHD 144Hz gaming monitor and notebook.
+We also made tremendous progress in TCON product lines in 2022.
+The UHD TV penetration rate is larger than 65% in 2022, and we developed competitive UHD TV TCON to seize this market.
+Himax UHD TV TCON has mass production at all major China LCD makers.
+We also provide gaming TCON for the new QHD 360Hz and UHD 240Hz gaming monitor and notebook.
 For high-end gaming requirement, we have developed eDP 8.1G TCON to increase bandwidth.
-We also have embedded local dimming in TCON ICs for TFT-LCD automotive applications to support higher contrast instrument panels needed for drivers to read the content of the meter quickly.
-Additionally, several key panel makers also seek Himax cooperation to develop AMOLED for automotive applications.
-We have developed certain customized AMOLED ASIC for these key panel makers and some of them started entering mass production in 2021.